MagdyH/The-D-Task/README.md

 This project for The D. company.

 ## how to run
+git colne of this repository runing this command :*git colne https://github.com/MagdyH/The-D-Task.git.*</br>

-In the project directory, where package.json file run:
+In the project directory, where *package.json* file run:

 ### `npm install`